 How do I certify an emotional support dog?

 As stated above, there is no official emotional support dog registry or certification process.
-The only way to get legal protection for your emotional support animal is with an official ESA letter.
-This document can give ESA status to a dog (or another support animal) that you already have.
+The only way to get legal protection for your emotional support animal is with an official letter for your support animal.
+This document can give ESA status to a dog (or other support animal) that you already have.
 You can also use the letter to obtain an ESA that will be protected under the FHA.
-Here are the steps to get an emotional support animal letter:
+Here are the steps to obtain an emotional support animal letter:

 Make a Consultation Appointment

-Because an ESA letter is similar to a prescription, a healthcare provider can’t write one without evaluating your condition first.
+Because an ESA Letter is similar to a prescription, a healthcare provider or licensed therapist can’t write one without evaluating your condition first.
 Federal and state laws require mental health professionals to conduct a live consultation with a patient before making a diagnosis or treatment recommendation.
 Evaluations can be held in person, but you can also meet with a provider over the phone or in a video call.

 You can get an evaluation and an ESA recommendation letter from any primary care physician or mental health professional licensed to practice in your state.
 Some examples of licensed mental health professionals are therapists, psychiatrists, and psychologists.
 Pettable can connect you with an LMHP in your area.

 When scheduling an evaluation, consider the nature and severity of your condition.
 For example, suppose your primary care physician is already treating you for mental or emotional disabilities.
 In that case, you may want to ask them for an ESA authorization because they already know the details of your case.
 However, if you have recently developed symptoms and aren’t sure about the state of your mental health, you may want to meet with a specialist, such as a psychiatrist.